-This manual provides instructions and illustrations on how to use your Camera, includes:
+This manual provides instructions and illustrations on how to use your TV-IP400/TV-IP400W Pan/Tilt (Wireless) Internet Camera, includes:

-- Chapter 1, Introduction, provides the general information on the camera. - Chapter 2, Hardware Installation, describes the hardware installation procedure for the camera. - Chapter 3, Security, explains the security feature of the camera. - Chapter 4, Application of the Camera, provides the illustrations of the camera's applications. - Chapter 5, Using the Utility, guides you through the configuration using the utility. - Chapter 6, Using the Camera, guides you through the configuration using the web browser. - Chapter 7, IPView Pro, helps you to install and use the software. - Chapter 8, Appendix.
+- Chapter 1, Introduction, provides the general information on the camera. - Chapter 2, Hardware Installation, describes the hardware installation procedure for the camera. - Chapter 3, Security, explains the security feature of the camera. - Chapter 4, Application of the Camera, provides the illustrations of the camera's applications. - Chapter 5, Using the Camera, guides you through the configuration using the web browser. - Chapter 6, IPView Pro, helps you to install and use the software. - Chapter 7, Appendix.

 Please note that the illustrations or setting values in this manual are FOR YOUR REFERENCE ONLY.
 The actual settings and values depend on your system and network.
-If you are not sure about the respective information, please consult your network administrator or MIS staff for help.
+If you are not sure about the respective information, please ask your network administrator or MIS staff for help.